 Though this is the first immaterial sculpture Garau has sold, it is not the first of its kind he has "created."
 Last month, Garau displayed another immaterial sculpture titled, "Buddha in Contemplation," in the Piazza della Scala in Milan, near the entrance to the Gallerie d'Italia.
 Garau posted a video of the "statue" to his Instagram page.

-The video shows the taped-off area where the work is located.
+The video shows the taped-off area where the invisible "work" is located.

-"Now it exists and will remain in this space forever," says the video.
+"Now it exists and will remain in this space forever," says the video, apparently addressing millions of sophisticatedidiots.
 "You do not see it but it exists.
 It is made of air and spirit."